Skip to main content

 External noise.
 Traffic, neighbours, construction, weather.
 These are intermittent and harder to manage.
 Record during the quietest hours.
 Close windows.
 If your building has thin walls, a closet full of clothes is genuinely one of the best recording environments available.

 The instinct is to reach for noise reduction.
-Audacity audiobook mastering has one built in.[3]
+Audacity has one built in.[3]
 It works by capturing a noise profile from a silent section, then subtracting those frequency bands from the entire recording.

 There is also the opposite problem.
 Aggressive noise reduction can push the noise floor too low.
 Passages that should contain natural room tone become unnaturally dead.
 Reviewers flag this as over-processing, and it can trigger a quality rejection even though the specs technically pass.

-The approach is wrong, not the settings.
 Broadband noise reduction treats every sample the same regardless of whether it contains speech.
 That is the root of both problems.

 These are fundamentally different tools solving different problems.